 Fun, fast, and playful, The Offspring show an offshoot of rock that none anticipated.
-While others were going the route of depression, The Offspring were reveling in simple licks and a sense of wacky that was infectious, then would blindside with insight.
+While others were going the route of depression, The Offspring reveled in simple licks and a sense of wacky that was infectious, then would blindside with insight.

 12. Whitney Houston

-Celine Dion falls into this category too, but Houston really broke the mold of true, classy diva.
-Her vibrato singing is still emulated by every warbly-voiced young girl, and her stage power is that of an operatic star turned pop singer.
+Celine Dion falls into this category too, but Houston really broke the mold of the true, classy diva.
+Every warbly-voiced young girl still emulates her vibrato singing, and her stage power is that of an operatic star turned pop singer.

-Weirdness personified, the enigmatic Tool gets notice as much for their oddball videos as for their industrial rocking and incisive, cerebral decrying of the establishment.
+Weirdness personified, the enigmatic Tool gets noticed as much for their oddball videos as for their industrial rocking and incisive, cerebral decrying of the establishment.

 15. Foo Fighters

-Throwing Copper was a cornerstone album, and the spiritual, thoughtful, sometimes explosive band Live was one of the few groups who could make the human condition both so soft and so powerful.
+Throwing Copper was a cornerstone album, and the spiritual, thoughtful, sometimes explosive band Live was one of the few groups that could make the human condition both soft and powerful.

 18. Notorious B.I.G.

-Though not as influential as Tupac, Biggie Smalls brought his own sad anthem to the mix, and he did it with a sense of style and swagger that truly made him the king.
+Though not as influential as Tupac, Biggie Smalls brought his own sad anthem to the mix, and he did it with a sense of style and swagger that genuinely made him the king.

 19. Sheryl Crow

-Awkward and odd, Beck was a guy who was playing a rock star who actually became a rock star emulating himself.
-So strange, only the 90’s could have spawned him.
+Awkward and odd, Beck was a guy playing a rock star who actually became a rock star emulating himself.
+So strange, only the ’90s could have spawned him.